 In one of my interviews an Oil man said “I was lucky to be part of a generation that saw their dreams become a reality” … I want to dream.

-Produced in 2012 - Medium: Installation of photograph with a light -Silver Gelatin Prints with a 5watt incadecent bulb with black wire and 11 video interviews.
+Produced in 2012 - Medium: Installation of photographs with a light - 20 Silver Gelatin Prints with a 5watt incadecent bulb with black wire and 11 video interviews.
 Sizes: 16 x 22 inch.
 Editions 3 + AP